savonet/book/introduction.md

 Based on this observation, we decided to come up with a new _programming language_, our beloved _Liquidsoap_, which would allow for describing how to generate audio streams.
-The user describes its stream in a script, by combining the various building blocks of the language: the possibilities are thus virtually unlimited.
-It does not impose a particular approach for designing your
-radio: it can cope with all the situations described above, and much more.
+The generation of the stream does not follow a predetermined shape, it is instead described by the user in a script, which combines the various building blocks of the language in an arbitrary way: the possibilities are thus virtually unlimited.
+It does not impose a particular approach for designing your radio; it can cope with all the situations described above, and much more.

-Liquidsoap is however quite different from a general-purpose programming language (such as Java or C).
-It is a new language, designed from scratch, dedicated to stream generation, where we tried to follow Allan Kay's well-known
+Liquidsoap itself is programmed in OCaml, but the language you will use is not OCaml, it is a new language, and it is quite different from a general-purpose programming languages, such as Java or C. It was designed from scratch, dedicated to stream generation, where we tried to follow Allan Kay's well-known
 citation: _simple things should be simple, complex things should be possible_.
 This means that we had in mind that our users are not typically